 Entertainment and extras

-Your Wilderness campervan has power supplied to its living compartment by a rechargeable 12V house battery and 240V mains power when you're connected at a campsite.
-You’ll need to be plugged into mains power to use the power sockets in the campervan – but if you’re freedom camping there is a power inverter, which converts power from the house battery to 240V/600W power, giving you a socket for plugging in appliances or chargers when “off the grid”.
+Your Wilderness motorhome has power supplied to its living compartment by a rechargeable 12V house battery and 240V mains power when you're connected at a campsite.
+You’ll need to be plugged into mains power to use the power sockets in the motorhome.
+The power inverter will allow you to plug in your gadgets and chargers when freedom camping.
+The inverter converts power from the house battery to 240V/600W power.

 Check that the electrical equipment you plan to bring runs on 240V.
 If not, you will need a voltage converter.
-If your hair dryer or straighteners require more than 600W they won’t work unless you are plugged into mains power.
+If your hair dryer or straightener requires more than 600W, they won’t work unless you are plugged into mains power.
+We recommend you bring:

 - Power plug adaptors (if you’re not from NZ or Australia)